Rural Housing Service, USDA.

 (c) * * *

-(1) Non-profit and public borrower entities subject to OMB Circular A-133 requirements must submit audits in accordance with 2 CFR part 200.
+(1) Non-profit and public borrower entities subject to OMB Uniform Guidance: Cost Principles, Audit, and Administrative Requirements for Federal Awards, must submit audits in accordance with 2 CFR parts 200 and 400.

 BILLING CODE 3410-XV-P